andrew/install-stats/Readme.md

 This package does not provide any interface for exporting data directly but Google Analytics has an advanced API for generate reports that you can use to export data: https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/web-js

+Installs are stored in Google Analytics as events (rather than traditional pageviews) with custom dimensions for each attribute of the system it was install in.

 # Disabling

 To disable stats tracking with the `--ignore-scripts` flag in npm, for a one time install: